Blue Rose (role-playing game)

+Blue Rose is a fantasy role-playing game created by Jeremy Crawford, Dawn Elliot, Steve Kenson, and John Snead and published by Green Ronin Publishing in 2005.

+Description

-Blue Rose is a fantasy role-playing game published by Green Ronin Publishing in 2005.
-The game is in the romantic fantasy genre, inspired by fantasy fiction such as that of Mercedes Lackey and Diane Duane as opposed to Conan the Barbarian–style swords and sorcery.
+Blue Rose is game in the romantic fantasy genre, inspired by fantasy fiction such as that of Mercedes Lackey and Diane Duane as opposed to Conan the Barbarian–style swords and sorcery.
 It used a version of the D20 system called True20.

-Description

 Blue Rose is a deliberate step away from the "combat-oriented adventures arranged around self-enrichment" as typified by Dungeons & Dragons.
 Instead, the emphasis is on social and emotional enrichment.
 As Rogers State University Library noted, "Connections to other characters matter as much as combat skills and magic in these stories of solving mysteries, righting wrongs, and daring heroics."